 It’s one thing to follow fashion trends that’ll lead to abandoning your upcycled pieces, and it’s another to develop timeless items.
 When upcycling clothes, always have it in mind to design clothes that’ll last.

 You can also discover more detailed guides, such as using fabrics for patchwork and developing patterns.
-Either way, you’ll be giving your old pieces a new life and preventing the accumulation of waste in landfills.
+Either way, you’ll be giving your old pieces a new life while helping prevent the accumulation of new clothes in landfills.

 If you’re new to upcycling clothes, you don’t have to get into the most advanced sewing techniques.
 There are several simple ways to upcycle clothing.
 Some of the methods involve basic sewing skills, while others don’t even require sewing.
 So, upcycling clothes doesn't have to be a complicated task.